aws/eks-anywhere/docs/content/en/docs/concepts/clusterworkflow.md

 * **DHCP**: EKS Anywhere requires that a DHCP server be available to the control plane and worker nodes in vSphere for them to obtain their IP addresses.
 There is currently no support for static IP addresses or multinetwork clusters.
 All control plane and nodes are on the same network.
-* **CAPI endpoint**: A static IP address should have been assigned to the control plane configuration endpoint, to provide access to the Cluster API.
+* **CAPI endpoint**: A static IP address should have been assigned to the control plane configuration endpoint to provide access to the Cluster API.
 It should have been set up to not conflict with any other node IP addresses in the cluster.
 This is a specific requirement of CAPI, not EKS Anywhere.
-* **Proxy server**: If a [proxy server]({{< relref "../reference/clusterspec/proxy" >}}) was identified to the EKS Anywhere workload cluster, that server should have inbound access from the cluster nodes and outbound access to the internet.
+* **Proxy server**: If a [proxy server]({{< relref "../reference/clusterspec/proxy" >}}) was identified to the EKS Anywhere workload cluster, that server should have inbound access from the cluster nodes and outbound access to the Internet.

 Networking for the cluster itself has the following attributes:

 * **Cilium CNI**: The [Cilium](https://cilium.io/) Kubernetes CNI is used to provide networking between components of the control plane and data plane components.
 No other CNI plugins, including Cilium Enterprise, is supported at this time.
-* **Pod/Service IP ranges**: Separate IP address blocks were assigned from the [configuration file]({{< relref "../reference/clusterspec/vsphere" >}}) during cluster creation for the Pods network and Services network managed by Cilium.
+* **Pod/Service IP ranges**: Separate IP address blocks were assigned from the [configuration file]({{< relref "../reference/clusterspec/vsphere" >}}) during cluster creation for the pods network and services network managed by Cilium.
 Refer to the clusterNetwork section of your configuration file to see how the cidrBlocks for pods and services were set.

 Networking setups for accessing cluster resources on your running EKS Anywhere cluster include the following documented features: